CyberCasquatch/cybercasquatch.github.io/_posts/TidBits/2025-08-31-PhishingLedger.md

 I found an article talking about it [here](https://meme-insider.com/en/article/ledger-transaction-check-update-2025/) - they just talk about the update but don't mention anything about a phishing campaign.

+There are also a couple of reddit posts with similar or the same kind of letters - all calling out the phishing attempt.

+* * *

 ## Start:

 I wanted to figure out where the letter came from.
 So i started with the physical.